1. Home

 What's normally covered?

-• Repatriation.
-If you need to be transported home for medical treatment, your insurance normally covers the costs.
+• Repatriation cover: If you need to be flown home in an emergency, travel insurance can cover the costs.

 Cross

-• Known events.
-Any events that are known when you buy your travel insurance aren't covered.
-This includes things like natural disasters or travel disruptions.
+• Known events and natural disasters: Any events that are known when you buy your insurance won’t be covered.

-• Incidents that occur while you're under the influence.
-If you're injured or you cause damage to someone's property while you're under the influence of drugs or alcohol, your insurance won't cover you.
+• Incidents that occur under the influence: Anything that happens while you’re under the influence of drugs or alcohol won’t be covered.

-What optional extras can I add onto my long term travel policy?
+What optional extras can you add to my long-stay travel insurance?

-It's important that your travel insurance policy offers you the right amount of cover for your trip.
-If it doesn't, you could consider adding policy extras.
-These come at an added cost, but offer enhanced cover.
-So, they should cover the activities you decide to do during your trip.
+It's important that your travel insurance policy offers you the right amount of cover.
+But, there are some things that are typically excluded from travel cover.
+If this is the case, you could consider adding policy extras.
+These come at an added cost, but could offer the cover you need.

 Mobile insurance icon